 Store your dress carefully until you sell it.
-The cleaner may be able to hermetically seal it for you, or you could use an heirloom box which will keep it dust free.
+The cleaner may be able to hermetically seal it for you, or you could use an heirloom box that will keep it dust-free.
 Avoid plastic bags which may trap humidity.

 There are now services available that enable you to get your dress professionally hand-cleaned and repaired and provide a beautiful acid-free storage box.
 Click here if you're in Australia or New Zealand.